Tom Kiesche

-Tom Kiesche (born October 2, 1967) is an American film, television and stage actor, and novelist.
+Thomas Joseph Kiesche (born October 2, 1967) is an American film, television and stage actor, and novelist.
 In the AMC series Breaking Bad, he played the role of Clovis in seasons 2 and 3.

 Television

 Kiesche has had recurring roles in Monk, Breaking Bad and Lights Out.
 His television guest appearances include Law & Order, Diagnosis Murder, 3rd Rock from the Sun, Angel, ER, Buffy the Vampire Slayer, Alias, JAG, The Guardian, Judging Amy, That '70s Show, CSI: Crime Scene Investigation, The Drew Carey Show, Las Vegas, Bones, Big Love, Weeds, NCIS, Without a Trace, CSI: Miami, Criminal Minds, Chuck, NCIS: Los Angeles, The Mentalist and Masters of Sex.

 Television credits

 Film

-His film roles include the role of Logan in Alien Raiders, Captain Hank Garrison in W.M.D. and Zimmer in Resilience.
+Kiesche's film roles include Logan in Alien Raiders, Captain Hank Garrison in W.M.D. and Zimmer in Resilience.